eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Number of bins
 --------------
-Number of points that will be displayed for this data.
+Number of *DataPoints* that will be displayed for this chart series.
 The data is collected in individual points in every entity, without a regular time interval or pattern.
 Therefore, to show the data in a better understandable manner, each of these points will be merged in a single point inside a fraction of the time interval.
-The *Number of bins* determines how many fractions this time interval will be split on, and thus, how many points will be displayed in the chart.
+The *Number of bins* determines how many fractions on which this time interval will be split, and thus, how many points will be displayed in the chart. |br|
 To see all the individual data points without accumulate them, set the *Number of bins* to 0.

 .. _start_time: